Brane Cosmology with the Chameleon Scalar Field in Bulk: The Evolution of the Universe

-Note that in our model $m^2_{\phi}$ is time dependent and this fact was one of the main insight of inflationary and reheating cosmology in 1990 decade.
-For explaining the preheating we must couple the inflaton flied $\varphi$ to another matter scalar field through an interaction term in the Lagrangian (\ref{1}) as
+Note that in our model $m^2_{\phi}$ is time dependent and this fact was one of the main insights of inflationary and reheating cosmology in the 1990s. to explain the preheating we must couple the inflaton field $\varphi$ to another matter scalar field through an interaction term in the Lagrangian (\ref{1}) as

 where g is a dimensionless coupling constant.
 The total effective potential for this system will be the sum of the effective potential, $V_{eff}$ driving inflation which was independent of $\psi$ and the above interaction term: